-The MAAPP is a collection of proactive prevention and training policies for the U.S. Olympic and Paralympic Movement.
+To that end, the Center has developed the Minor Athlete Abuse Prevention Policies (MAAPP).
+The MAAPP is a collection of proactive prevention and training policies for the U.S. Olympic & Paralympic Movement.
 It has four primary components:

-- 1. Organizational Requirements for Education & Training and Prevention Policies; - 2.
-An Education & Training Policy that requires training for certain Adult Participants within the Olympic and Paralympic Movement; - 3.
-Required Prevention Policies, focused on limiting one-on-one interactions between Adult Participants and Minor Athletes that Organizations within the Olympic and Paralympic Movement must implement to prevent abuse; - 4.
+- Organizational Requirements for Education & Training and Prevention Policies; - 2.
+An Education & Training Policy that requires training for certain Adult U.S. Center for SafeSport: Minor Athlete Abuse Prevention Policies

+- Participants within the Olympic & Paralympic Movement; - Required Prevention Policies, focused on limiting one-on-one interactions between Adult Participants and Minor Athletes, that Organizations within the Olympic & Paralympic Movement must implement to prevent abuse; - 4.
 Recommended Prevention Policies.

-The Center developed the MAAPP to assist National Governing Bodies (NGBs), Local Affiliated Organizations (LAOs), the U.S. Olympic and Paralympic Committee (USOPC), and other individuals to whom these policies apply in meeting their obligations under federal law (Note: implementing these policies does not guarantee that an organization or individual fully complies with federal law or all applicable legal obligations).
+The Center developed the MAAPP to assist National Governing Bodies (NGBs), Local Affiliated Organizations (LAOs), the U.S. Olympic & Paralympic Committee (USOPC), and other individuals to whom these policies apply in meeting their obligations under federal law (note: implementing these policies does not guarantee that an organization or individual fully complies with federal law or all applicable legal obligations).
 These Organizations should share these policies with all Participants and with parents/guardians of minor athletes.
 Those implementing these policies should consider the physical and cognitive needs of all athletes.